 They are very low in less desirable nutrients such as saturated fat, cholesterol, and sugar.

-Research done on avocados has included anywhere from 1/2 to 1-1/2 avocados daily and none of the studies report weight gain as a undesirable side effect of their intake.
+Research done on avocados has included anywhere from 1/2 to 1-1/2 avocados daily and none of the studies report weight gain as an undesirable side effect of their intake.

-If you enjoy them, there is no harm to eating a portion of avocado daily.
+If you enjoy them, there is no harm in eating a portion of avocado daily.